Geometric inequalities, stability results and Kendall's problem in spherical space: Asymptotic distribution of the size of the Crofton cell

 \section{Asymptotic distribution of the size of the Crofton cell}

-Similar to \cite[Theorem 2]{LC}, we determine the asymptotic distribution function of a general increasing size functional $\Sigma$ of the Crofton cell $Z_0$ associated with an isotropic spherical Poisson hyperplane tessellation with hitting functional $\Phi=2 U_1$, as the intensity $\gamma_s$ tends to infinity.
+Similar to \cite[Theorem 2]{LC}, we determine the asymptotic distribution function of a general increasing and rotation invariant size functional $\Sigma$ of the Crofton cell $Z_0$ of the hypersphere tessellation derived from an isotropic Poisson point process with intensity $\gamma_s$, as the intensity $\gamma_s$ tends to infinity.
 We use the techniques developed in the proof of Lemma \ref{zaehler} to obtain the following theorem.
-We write $\tau(a)=\tau(\Phi,\Sigma,a)$ for the isoperimetric constant of the given parameters. \begin{theorem} Let $\Sigma$ be an increasing size functional.
-Let $a>0$ be such that $\Sigma^{-1}([a,\infty))\neq\emptyset$.
-Then
+We write $\tau(a)=\tau(\Phi,\Sigma,a)$ for the associated isoperimetric constant, where $\Phi=2 U_1$. \begin{theorem} Let $\Sigma$ be an increasing and rotation invariant size functional.
+If $a>0$ is such that $\Sigma^{-1}([a,\infty))\neq\emptyset$, then

 \end{theorem}